Curiouschild/Curiouschild.github.io/_posts/2019-5-13-combination-sum-iv.md

     What if negative numbers are allowed in the given array?
     How does it change the problem?
     What limitation we need to add to the question to allow negative numbers?
+    1. either positive number or negative number should be used only one time
+    2. the maximum length of result set is given

 ```java